Concordium/concordium.github.io/source/testnet/references/concordium-client.rst

 See also the :ref:`Managing accounts<managing_accounts>` section.

-Add account
+Add named account
 ~~~~~~~~~~~

 .. code-block:: console

-   $concordium-client config account add ADDRESS [--name NAME]
+   $concordium-client config account name ADDRESS [--name NAME]

-Add account address to persistent configuration, optionally naming the account.

-If a name was provided, this name may now be used to refer to the account
+Add an account address to persistent configuration, naming it.
+This name may now be used to refer to the account
 throughout the client.

 This doesn't add any private information to the stored account, so it can be